Cannabis Banking

 What’s the Issue?

-Thirty-seven states now permit some form of legal cannabis commerce – medical, recreational or both – yet the federal government still classifies cannabis as an illegal substance.
-And because cannabis is an illegal substance at the federal level, banks cannot offer even basic financial services to cannabis businesses.
+Although almost all states now permit some form of legal cannabis commerce – medical, recreational or both – the federal government still classifies cannabis as a Schedule 1 drug under the Controlled Substances Act.
+Banks must abide by both state and federal law.

 How Does That Impact Me?

 No matter where you stand on the broader issue of cannabis legalization, businesses cannot operate safely or transparently without access to banks.
-High volume, cash-only businesses are targets for crime and create a public safety risk that needs attention and action immediately.
-Our communities would be safer, and the cannabis industry would be better regulated, if cannabis businesses were able to access the banking system.
+High volume, cash-only businesses are targets for crime and create a public safety risk that needs immediate attention.
+Banks play an important role identifying and reporting on suspicious activity, and screening for illicit finance risk.
+Our communities would be safer, and the cannabis industry would be better regulated if cannabis businesses were able to access the banking system.

 What Can Be Done?